 Leveraging tools like Celery and PostgreSQL, Lofty consultants facilitated concurrency in report retrieval and processing with multiple servers simultaneously on highly configurable scheduled intervals.
 This ingest layer was connected to configurable output interfaces for maximum flexibility on how to post-process reports.

 Finall, Lofty consultants implemented a REST API on top of the new data warehouse, removing a layer of complexity where each customer’s data was stored in an isolated relational database.
 The API layer moved significant amounts of non-testable proprietary database logic into unit testable Python code which could be adapted to any database system.

-Dataninja grew their consultancy from 9 to over 50 clients on the new applicaiton infrastructure, and reduced the number of managed databases from 9 to 1.
+Dataninja grew their consultancy from 9 to over 50 clients on the new application infrastructure, and reduced the number of managed databases from 9 to 1.
 This simplified architecture meant customer onboarding was reduced from a matter of days to just minutes.

-The configurable pipeline output enabled Dataninja to fork processing: Internal client data could be post processed and stored for analysis but external organizations could recieve raw reports via FTP or directly to attached storage devices.
+The configurable pipeline output enabled Dataninja to fork processing: Internal client data could be post processed and stored for analysis but external organizations could receive raw reports via FTP or directly to attached storage devices.